-ECE/CS 250 - Prof. Bletsch Recitation #2 - C
+ECE/CS 250 - Summer 2019 - Prof. Bletsch Recitation #2 - C

-Objective: In this recitation, you will learn how to write, compile, and run simple C programs, as well as gain experience using the gdb and valgrind debugging tools.
+Objective: In this recitation, you will learn how to write, compile, and run simple C programs.

 Complete as much of this as you can during recitation.
 If you run out of time, please complete the rest at home.